abubekerali/Climate_Analysis_API/README.md

 Step 2 - Database Engineering

-Use SQLAlchemy to model your table schemas and create a sqlite database for your tables.
-You will need one table for measurements and one for stations.
+SQLAlchemy used to model  table schemas and create a sqlite database for the tables. it include one table for measurements and one for stations.

-Create a Jupyter Notebook called database_engineering.ipynb and use this to complete all of your Database Engineering work.
+Jupyter Notebook called database_engineering.ipynb  created and used to complete all of  Database Engineering work.
-Use Pandas to read your cleaned measurements and stations CSV data.
-Use the engine and connection string to create a database called hawaii.sqlite.
+Pandas used to read the cleaned measurements and stations CSV data. the engine and connection string used to create a database called hawaii.sqlite.

-Use declarative_base and create ORM classes for each table.
+a declarative_base was used  and  ORM classes were created for each table.

-You will need a class for Measurement and for Station.
+ a class for Measurement and for Station. primary keys were defined.
-Make sure to define your primary keys.

-Once you have your ORM classes defined, create the tables in the database using create_all.

 Step 3 - Climate Analysis and Exploration

-You are now ready to use Python and SQLAlchemy to do basic climate analysis and data exploration on your new weather station tables.
-All of the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
+ready to use Python and SQLAlchemy to do basic climate analysis and data exploration on the new weather station tables.
+All of the following analysis  completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

-Create a Jupyter Notebook file called climate_analysis.ipynb and use it to complete your climate analysis and data exporation.
-Choose a start date and end date for your trip.
-Make sure that your vacation range is approximately 3-15 days total.
+a Jupyter Notebook file called climate_analysis.ipynb created and used to complete the climate analysis and data exporation. a start date and end date choosen for the trip with vacation range of approximately 3-15 days total.
-Use SQLAlchemy create_engine to connect to your sqlite database.
+SQLAlchemy create_engine used to connect to the sqlite database.
-Use SQLAlchemy automap_base() to reflect your tables into classes and save a reference to those classes called Station and Measurement.
+SQLAlchemy automap_base() used to reflect the tables into classes and  a reference was saved to those classes called Station and Measurement.

 Precipitation Analysis

-Design a query to retrieve the last 12 months of precipitation data.
-Select only the date and prcp values.
-Load the query results into a Pandas DataFrame and set the index to the date column.
-Plot the results using the DataFrame plot method.
+a query was designed to retrieve the last 12 months of precipitation data. only the date and prcp values selected. the query results loaded into a Pandas DataFrame and  the index was set to the date column. the results was ploted using the DataFrame plot method.
-Use Pandas to print the summary statistics for the precipitation data.
+Pandas was used to print the summary statistics for the precipitation data.

 Station Analysis

-Design a query to calculate the total number of stations.
+ a query was designed to calculate the total number of stations.

-Design a query to find the most active stations.
+a query  was designedto find the most active stations.

-List the stations and observation counts in descending order Which station has the highest number of observations?
+ the stations and observation counts listed in descending order The station with  the highest number of observations identified.

-Design a query to retrieve the last 12 months of temperature observation data (tobs).
+a query designed to retrieve the last 12 months of temperature observation data (tobs).

-Filter by the station with the highest number of observations.
-Plot the results as a histogram with bins=12.
+Filtered by the station with the highest number of observations. the results ploted  as a histogram with bins=12.

 Temperature Analysis

-Write a function called calc_temps that will accept a start date and end date in the format %Y-%m-%d and return the minimum, average, and maximum temperatures for that range of dates.
-Use the calc_temps function to calculate the min, avg, and max temperatures for your trip using the matching dates from the previous year (i.e. use "2017-01-01" if your trip start date was "2018-01-01")

-Plot the min, avg, and max temperature from your previous query as a bar chart.
+a function called calc_temps  that accept a start date and end date in the format %Y-%m-%d and return the minimum, average, and maximum temperatures for that range of dates. the calc_temps function used to calculate the min, avg, and max temperatures for your trip using the matching dates from the previous year (i.e. use "2017-01-01" if your trip start date was "2018-01-01") the min, avg, and max temperature ploted from previous query as a bar chart.

-Use the average temperature as the bar height.
-Use the peak-to-peak (tmax-tmin) value as the y error bar (yerr).
+the average temperature used as the bar height. the peak-to-peak (tmax-tmin) value used as the y error bar (yerr).

 Optional Recommended Analysis